St Nazaire Raid: Composition of the raiding force

 The revised Combined Operations plan required one destroyer to ram the dock gates and a number of smaller craft to transport the commandos.
 The Royal Navy would therefore provide the largest contingent for the raid, under the overall command of the senior naval officer, Commander Robert Ryder.
 The ship selected to ram into the dock gates was HMS Campbeltown, commanded by Lieutenant Commander Stephen Halden Beattie.
 Campbeltown was a First World War destroyer and had previously been USS Buchanan in the United States Navy.
 She had come into RN service in 1940 as one of 50 destroyers transferred to the United Kingdom under the destroyers-for-bases deal.

 Converting Campbeltown for the raid took ten days.
 She had to be lightened to raise her draught to get over the sand banks in the estuary.
-This was achieved by completely stripping all her internal compartments.
+This was achieved by removing internal compartments.
 The dockyard removed her three 4 in guns, torpedoes and depth charges from the deck and replaced the forward gun with a light quick-firing 12-pounder 3 in gun.
 Eight 20 mm Oerlikons were installed on mountings raised above deck level.
 The bridge and wheelhouse were given extra armour-plate protection, and two rows of armour were fixed along the sides of the ship to protect the commandos on the open deck.

 Two of her four funnels were removed, and the forward two were cut at an angle to resemble those of a German destroyer.
 The bow was packed with 4.5 tons of high explosives, which were set in concrete.
+The explosives were the Mark VII depth charge.
 It was decided that the explosive charge would be timed to detonate after the raiders had left the harbour.
 To prevent the Germans towing her away, the crew would open the ship's seacocks before abandoning the ship.
 Should she become disabled or sunk before getting to the dock, four motor launches had been detailed to take off the crew and put the commandos ashore.
 The charge would be reset to explode after the last boat had left.